tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 - track improvement over time (before/after a cleanup project, or between data releases)

 **(B) Completeness-as-fitness measures (`COMPLETE` / `NOT_COMPLETE`)**
-These return `COMPLETE` if the dataset meets a dataset-level requirement derived from `SingleRecord` Test outcomes, and `NOT_COMPLETE` otherwise.
+These return `COMPLETE` if the dataset meets a dataset-level requirement derived from `Single Record` Test outcomes, and `NOT_COMPLETE` otherwise.

 While these measures are central to formal `Quality Assurance` filtering, they can also support `Quality Control` by providing a clear “done/not done” indicator for a dataset with respect to a selected `Use Case` and its included Tests.